Costco: Costco Home

-The first Costco Home warehouse opened in 2002, in Kirkland, Washington.
+The first Costco Home warehouse opened in December 2002, in Kirkland, Washington.
 The warehouse's concept was to combine the value, setting and members-only elements of Costco's warehouse clubs with the product array one would find at an upscale home store, such as Fortunoff or Crate & Barrel.
 The Costco Home warehouses sold furniture, housewares, kitchen products and accessories from higher-end brands such as Lexington, Ralph Lauren and Waterford in a warehouse-club setting.
+Like traditional Costco warehouses, Costco Home was a cash-and-carry format with onsite inventory available for immediate pickup, meaning that members could collect and take items home with them that same day.
 A second warehouse opened in 2004 in Tempe, Arizona.

 On April 2, 2009, the company announced that it would be abandoning its Costco Home concept, closing the two existing stores in Kirkland, Washington and Tempe, Arizona on July 3, 2009, and abandoning plans for a third warehouse in Portland, Oregon.